-- 3.1 The Personal Data which we hold about you, whether it is collected directly from you or whether we receive it from a third party, may be Processed in a number of ways, for example: - 3.1.1 to communicate with you in relation to news about or activities and events taking place in the Diocese or in any Diocesan parish, including seeking feedback and informing you of any changes to our activities; - 3.1.2 to improve our activities and the way we communicate with you, including our website or the website of any parish; - 3.1.3 to carry out our activities, from weddings and funerals to general pastoral and spiritual care; - 3.1.4 to process donations that you may make to us or other payments where, for example, you hire facilities belonging to the Diocese; - 3.1.5 to administer, support, improve and develop the administration of the Diocese's work and operations and to keep the Diocese's or any parish's accounts and records up-to-date; - 3.1.6 to process applications from you, including grant applications and applications for a role within the Diocese; - 3.1.7 to identify potential additional sources of fundraising such as identifying those eligible to make Gift Aid nominations and other forms of wealth screening; - 3.1.8 for audit and statistical purposes (e.g. for the annual audit undertaken by the Bishops' Conference of England and Wales); - 3.1.9 to ensure we comply with our legal obligations (e.g. by providing information to the Charity Commission or HMRC or carrying out safeguarding activities); - 3.1.10 in the case of CCTV recordings, to prevent or detect crime, and to help create a safer environment for our staff, parishioners and visitors;
+- 3.1 The Personal Data which we hold about you, whether it is collected directly from you or whether we receive it from a third party, may be Processed in a number of ways, for example: - 3.1.1 to communicate with you in relation to news about or activities and events taking place in the Diocese or in any Diocesan parish, including seeking feedback and informing you of any changes to our activities; - 3.1.2 to improve our activities and the way we communicate with you, including our website or the website of any parish; - 3.1.3 to carry out our activities, from weddings and funerals to general pastoral and spiritual care; - 3.1.4 to process donations that you may make to us or other payments where, for example, you hire facilities belonging to the Diocese; - 3.1.5 to administer, support, improve and develop the administration of the Diocese's work and operations and to keep the Diocese's or any parish's accounts and records up-to-date; - 3.1.6 to process applications from you, including grant applications and applications for a role within the Diocese;

-3.2 Any information gathered through cookies and similar technologies via the Diocesan website, or the website of any parish, is used to measure and analyse information on visits to the website, to tailor the website to make it better for visitors and to improve technical performance.
+- 3.1.7 to identify potential additional sources of fundraising such as identifying those eligible to make Gift Aid nominations and other forms of wealth screening; - 3.1.8 for audit and statistical purposes (e.g. for the annual audit undertaken by the Bishops' Conference of England and Wales); - 3.1.9 to ensure we comply with our legal obligations (e.g. by providing information to the Charity Commission or HMRC or carrying out safeguarding activities); - 3.1.10 in the case of CCTV recordings, to prevent or detect crime, and to help create a safer environment for our staff, parishioners and visitors; - 3.1.11 to live stream masses and other church celebrations for those who are unable to attend in person. - 3.1.12 to address and respond to any reports of abuse we may receive in accordance with our safeguarding procedures; - 3.1.13 to address and respond to any complaints we may receive in accordance with our complaints procedures; - 3.2 Any information gathered through cookies and similar technologies via the Diocesan website, or the website of any parish, is used to measure and analyse information on visits to the website, to tailor the website to make it better for visitors and to improve technical performance.
 We will not use the data to identify you personally or to make any decisions about you.